stevehjohn/Othello/README.md

 ## Usage

 UI: `desktop.bat` or `./desktop.sh`.
 No menu yet, defaults to player vs CPU.
+This takes 2 parameters, number of human players (defaults to 1) and level (defaults to 10).
+Level is how far the CPU plans ahead.

 Unit tests: `test.bat` or `./test.sh` depending on your platform.